-Ebenezer creek is a blackwater tributary of the Savannah River in Effingham County, Georgia, about 20 miles north of the City of Savannah.
-A nationally recognized Scenic River, it is one of only 4 designated in the state of Georgia, and is precious natural resource to the City of Springfield and coastal Georgia citizens and visitors alike.
-People flock hundreds of miles away to float down its majestic waters making it an economic driver in the community.
+Ebenezer Creek is a beautiful blackwater tributary of the Savannah River in Effingham County, Georgia, about 20 miles north of the City of Savannah.
+A nationally recognized Scenic River, it is one of only four designated in the state of Georgia and is a precious natural resource to coastal Georgia citizens and visitors alike.
+People flock from hundreds of miles away to float down its majestic waters and learn about the creek’s rich history — making Ebenezer Creek a cultural treasure and an economic driver in the community.

 Protecting Our Black-Water Wonderland